How and why was Wrangell-St. Elias National Park & Preserve made?

 What is the McCarthy Road Like?

-The 59-mile McCarthy Road offers Wrangell-St. Elias National Park and Preserve visitors a unique opportunity to explore interior Alaska.
-Driving this road is an Alaskan adventure.
-Its gravel and dirt surface makes for slow travel-it can take 3 hours or more.
+The 59-mile McCarthy Road is gravel and makes for slow travel-it can take 3 hours or more.
 Other hazards can make it even longer: heavy rain can make the road muddy and slippery; sharp rocks can cause flat tires; narrow and one-lane bridges make maneuvering large vehicles difficult.
 Always check check on current conditions before heading out.

 What is the Nabesna Road like?